punepitpitpune/pitchakorn_bigc_assignment/README.md

-## Airflow and Postgres on docker
-> This is a Airflow and Postgres docker config for in local
+# This is a Airflow and Postgres docker config for in local

-> all the codes code are in the folder "dags"
+## all the codes code are in the folder "dags"
-> main script are
+## main script are
 - step_0_create_table.py
 - step_1_insert_data.py
 - step_2_compare_price.py